gmmalar/HealthSignal/README.md

 ![Future Platform Vision](https://raw.githubusercontent.com/gmmalar/HealthSignal/main/docs/architecture/future_platform.png)

 A conceptual view of where HealthSignal is headed — clearly separated from what's built today.
+This future layer is **workflow automation** (detecting new data releases, refreshing adapters, persisting history), which is a distinct concern from the **AI reasoning orchestration** shown above.
+The Health Intelligence Manager orchestrates deterministic reasoning today; n8n would orchestrate operational automation tomorrow.
 Full roadmap details are further below.

 ---